 As with all SEND schools, minimal disruption, and a high standard of safeguarding was critical to the success of the project.
-By choosing an off-site solution for their new expansion project, M-AR working alongside Drumbeat school and Lewisham Council were able to provide reassurance to pupils and their parents that the much needed expansion wouldn’t adversely affect their children’s safety or ongoing educational needs.
+By choosing a modular off-site solution for their new expansion project, M-AR working alongside Drumbeat school and Lewisham Council were able to provide reassurance to pupils and their parents that the much needed expansion wouldn’t adversely affect their children’s safety or ongoing educational needs.

 Clad in Western Red Cedar with a contrasting purple ribbon detail and matching solar shading (brise soleil) we created a modern and stylish look, which complemented its surroundings.